search ]

 }

-Yoast has a built-in breadcrumb mechanism that works excellently.
-To add them using the plugin, you need to enable their functionality in Yoast’s control panel under Yoast SEO > Settings > Advanced.
-Then navigate to the Breadcrumbs tab and activate the option “Enable breadcrumbs for your theme” at the bottom.
+Yoast has a built-in breadcrumb feature that works well out of the box.
+To enable it, go to Yoast SEO > Settings > Advanced, then navigate to the Breadcrumbs tab and enable the option “Enable breadcrumbs for your theme.”

 if ( function_exists( 'yoast_breadcrumb' ) ) {